wduquette/advent/README.md

     used on it.
   * Support inputs containing multiple commands, with command queue.
   * Allow two-word synonyms for verbs as part of basic parsing.
-  * Allow scenario to define verbs and custom command handlers.
   * Support simple patterns, e.g.,
     * ["drop", noun]
     * ["give", noun,"to", npc]
     * ["hit", npc, "with", noun]
-  * Possibly, compile commands to action lists.
 * Extend `visual` system
-  * `visual::room()` should include descriptions of portable things as prose in the basic description, and maybe of some scenery items as well.
+  * `visual::room()` should maybe include descriptions of portable things as prose in the basic description.
-    * Need articles for things.
+    * Would need articles for things.
+    * Would need to take the location of things in the room into account, i.e., "in the open drawer", "on the table".

 ## Background